What kind of gear do the photographers use?

 Can we give you a shot-list to work off of?

-There should be no problems as long as the clients understand these rules as well.
-These rules are simply there to ensure that photographers don’t cause any disturbances, and that some level of decorum is maintained throughout the ceremony.
-There won’t be any problems on our end, promise!
+If their list of rules are provided to us in a timely fashion (so we can discuss with the director/coordinator, if necessary), there should be no problems as long as the clients understand these rules as well.
+They’re simply there to ensure that photographers don’t cause any disturbances, and that some level of decorum is maintained throughout the ceremony.

 How many photographers will be providing coverage on our wedding day?